Makes 20-40 pastry pockets

 - Add pepper, paprika and garlic and stir to combine.
-Add harissa paste and continue cooking, stirring regularly, until onions are translucent.
+Add harissa paste and honey and continue cooking, stirring regularly, until onions are translucent.
 Do not allow garlic to burn.

 - Lay brisket on top and add 2 tins of tomato and bay leaf.
 Add water as needed to ensure meat is covered (up to 800ml/4 cups water).

 - Bring to boil, then turn down to a simmer and cook covered for 6 hours, turning the brisket every two hours.

 - Remove half your brisket and refrigerate or freeze with reserved cooking liquid.

 - Shred the second half of the brisket and add in one ladle of cooking liquid and onions so the brisket mixture is succulent but not soggy.
 Allow to cool completely.

 To make the parcels

 - Preheat oven to to 200°C / 180°C fan (Gas Mark 6 / 400°F).
 Line baking trays with foil and baking paper.